 The Major Fitness Home Gym Barbell has two distinct offerings: The first option features 45-grade steel, 6 bearings, and a 750-pound weight capacity.
 The second features alloy steel, 8 bearings, and a 1,000-pound weight capacity.
 Both options come in black or silver.

-Our pick for the best budget barbell overall goes to the Major Fitness Home Gym Barbell because of its versatile use at such a low price point—under $270 with free shipping.
+People looking to get the most bang for their buck should invest in the Major Fitness Home Gym Barbell because of its versatile use at such a low price point—under $270 with free shipping.
 The bar comes with a 750-pound or 1,000-pound weight capacity (for $10 more), which is lower than some other barbells, but should be able to handle most people’s heavy workouts.

 Man setting up for a clean on the Major Fitness Home Gym Barbell

-I had senior staff writer and Olympian Caine Wilkes, USAW-L1, try out the bar on a “light” workout, where he did a 400-pound clean and jerk and dropped the weight from overhead.
+We had senior staff writer and Olympian Caine Wilkes, who represented the U.S. Olympic weightlifting team at the 2020 Tokyo Olympics, try out the bar on a “light” workout, where he did a 400-pound clean and jerk and dropped the weight from overhead.
 The bar held up fine, not bending or showing any signs of wear or tear.
 If you’re worried about this budget barbell not lasting, I think this might ease your worries; plus, the bar is backed by a 1-year warranty.

 “The spin was a little less than I was expecting—especially since it uses needle bearings for its rotation system,” Caine says on lifting with the bar, “but the barbell still moved fine and had a good whip for dynamic movements like the clean.”
 The bar also had solid knurling, grippy enough for heavy lifts, but not too aggressive for cycling through reps in a metcon.